 How to do the Bird Dog

-- Sit on your knees and keep your hands on the floor below your shoulders, arms straight amd maintain flat back.
+- Sit on your knees and keep your hands on the floor below your shoulders, arms straight and maintain a flat back.

 - Keep your core tight and raise your right arm in front of you and the left leg behind you, both at the same time, until they are parallel to the ground.